Qiyao Peng彭琪瑶

 • 2026

 Ismail, I.*, Peng, Q.*, Liu, J., & Oh, V. Y. Specific mixed emotional headlines drive online media engagement over and above positivity and negativity.
-Submitted to Media Psychology. *Equal contribution.
+Submitted to Human Communication Research. *Equal contribution.

 • 2026